Premiere logo icon

 Close up of media file from Project Pane Renaming a media file within the Project Pane

-Organizing Media with Bins
+Organizing Media Files with Bins

 Creating a new bin titled

-Searching for Clips
+Searching for Media Files

 You will often have much more footage than you need imported and there will be a lot of files to sort through.
 Using the Search Bar to look for clips can be helpful to quickly find specific clips you need.